squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 \.(?!\d)
 ```

-This regular expression matches a `.`, but  not immediately followed by a digit
+This regular expression matches a `.` only if not immediately followed by a
-`\d`, which leaves version numbers discoverable.
+digit `\d`, which leaves version numbers discoverable.
 Searching for
 [:octicons-search-24: 7.2.6][28] brings up the [7.2.6][29] release notes.

   [28]: ?q=7.2.6